Gabriel Arias Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.
+- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in the league.

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.44).
+- The Twins' 3.48 team ERA ranks second across all league pitching staffs.

-- The Twins allow the sixth-fewest home runs in baseball (55 total, one per game).
+- Twins pitchers combine to give up 55 home runs (one per game), the sixth-fewest in baseball.

+- Ober (3-2 with a 2.68 ERA and 37 strikeouts in 40 1/3 innings pitched) gets the start for the Twins, his eighth of the season.

-- The right-hander's most recent appearance was on Saturday against the Toronto Blue Jays, when he tossed 5 2/3 innings, surrendering four earned runs while giving up five hits.
+- In his last outing on Sunday against the Toronto Blue Jays, the righty went five innings, allowing two earned runs while surrendering five hits.

+- In seven games this season, the 27-year-old has put up an ERA of 2.68, with 8.3 strikeouts per nine innings.
+Opponents are hitting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.